anynines/klutchio/docs/index.md

 To get started, use the klutch-bind CLI.
 It installs a lightweight component in the application cluster, which establishes a connection to the Control Plane and enables the provisioning and management of databases and other data services.
+By default, this component (konnector) runs in the application cluster, but it can also run in control plane mode on the Control Plane Cluster for centralized operation.
 The application cluster itself does not run data services.

+For control plane mode details, see [Konnector Control Plane Mode](./konnector-control-plane-mode.md).

 #### 2. Deploy a data service with YAML